psabhay2003/NLP-driven-E-Invoice-Mangement/README.md

 * A "t5-base" model was fine-tuned as per the use case to organize the unstructured OCR text from "invoice_text.csv" into a structured manner using the "labelled data sample.csv".
 + The output from fine-tuning the "t5-base" model was parsed using regular expressions (re) to cover different labels (such as Invoice No., Date, Total Amount, and Vendor).
 ### Model Deployment (Phase 3):
+- The model was deployed to the cloud using a platform named [Railway](https://railway.com/).
+* The link to the website is: [NLP-driven E-Invoice Management](https://nlp-driven-e-invoice-mangement-production-6f45.up.railway.app/)